 STAFF

-Anna Marchand, our Education and Outreach Coordinator, grew up in Seattle, Washington, where she learned to love the outdoors from an early age.
+Anna Marchand, our Operations Manager, grew up in Seattle, Washington, where she learned to love the outdoors from an early age.
 She has a BS in biology from the University of Puget Sound and a MS in comparative psychology from the University of St Andrews.
 Her career has taken her lots of places, from the Hawaiian islands to remote parts of Washington’s Olympic peninsula.
 Anna is passionate about making science accessible to everyone, and wants to inspire future generations to enjoy and protect Washington’s diverse native ecosystems.
 Her favorite part of her job is getting to learn every day!
 Some of her favorite science-y topics are botany, primate behavior, and humpback whale song.
 When she isn’t working, she can often be found hiking, knitting, or playing Dungeons and Dragons with her friends.
 Anna is excited to be developing and leading NRNC’s field trip and summer camp programs, as well as coming up with new ways to create community and connect people of all ages with the natural world.

 BOARD OF DIRECTORS